kianheus/RL_snake/README.md

 I created 3 state possible state representations, which are listed as separate "agent architectures".
 These are:

-1. **Basic agent:** This state representation TODO: Fill in
+1. **Basic agent:** This state representation contains an indication of immediate danger to the left, front and right of the snake head, as well as the snake direction and food direction.
 2. **Ego agent:** This representation contains a square grid around the snake head, with each point listed as either free space, wall, body part or food.
 Furthermore, the food direction relative to the head is added for cases when the food is further away.
-TODO: Something about this representation and convolution?
 3. **RayCast agent:** This state representation is inspired by existing RL-projects [^link??], and features 8 "rays" which point from the snake head.
 Each ray gives information about the distance to walls, and the distance to body parts.
 Furthermore, the food direction is added to the state.
 This is conceptually similar to the basic agent, but provides a less near-sighted state.

-[^1]

 ## Results
 All three agent architectures are able to learn an effective basic strategy to gather food and avoid immediate danger.
 The basic agent averages at a score of around 25, with a high score of around 60 (after 1000 games).
 The ego agent performs slightly better, averaging 30 with a similar high score of around 60.
 The raycast agent with a larger neural network significantly outperformed the other agent architectures, averaging a score above 40, with a high score of 80.